 “This partnership with The Petersen Museum is a wonderful way to showcase their extraordinary collection in Ventura County while their museum is closed for renovation,” said John Heubusch, executive director of the Ronald Reagan Presidential Foundation.
 “Whether you’re an enthusiast of the movies, history or just beautiful cars, this exhibit is a must-see.”

 “This is a fairly rare collaboration between two world-class museums,” said Terry Karges, executive director of the Petersen Automotive Museum.
 "The ‘Amazing Automobiles’ exhibit allows Reagan Library visitors to see several significant cars from the Petersen collection.”

-In the Hollywood Gallery, cars used in television and movies, as well as owned by celebrities, will be displayed October 28, 2014 through May 1, 2015, including:
+In the Hollywood Gallery, cars used in television and movies, as well as owned by celebrities, are on display including:

 - 1956 XKSS owned by Steve McQueen (one of only sixteen built)

 - Batmobile driven by Michael Keaton in “Batman” (1989) and “Batman

 - 1946 custom Ford used by John Travolta and Olivia Newton John in